 - are introduced to and practice reading, writing, and revising written forms common to the various disciplinary contexts of General Education "Perspective" and "Immersion" courses.

 Program WI courses are located in disciplinary contexts and apprentice students in specific forms of writing.
 Program WI courses reinforce the knowledge and practices introduced in First Year Writing.
 In Program WI courses students:

 - gain mastery of written forms specific to the students major area of study at RIT.

-- For questions about English Language Center and FYW articulation, contact Josh Snyder.
+- For questions about English Language Center and CRW/FYW articulation, contact Josh Snyder.

 - For more information on Institute Writing Policy, go to Institute Writing Committee.